ArthurSpirling/JustDoOLS/explainer/explainer.md

 # Why Simple Models Almost Always Work Best: Non-Technical Explainer

 Our paper has some technical elements, though the underlying ideas are straightforward.
 Here we give a non-technical account of our claims and our evidence for those claims.
 The intended audience is one of social scientists who are potentially unfamiliar with recent developments in machine learning---especially "deep learning".
 Below each section you will find a "too long, didn't read" summary.
+If you want something even shorter, our paper shows

+1. that the intrinsic dimension of political datasets is low.
+What we mean by this is that our data are fundamentally quite simple and have highly structured relationships between the variables.
+As a result, complex machine learning models have nothing to "get hold of" and thus they don't do particularly well on our prediction problems.
+2. that this occurs due to something we call "data curation".
+This is the process by which researchers gather limited numbers and types of variables in a way that have straightforward (if any) relationships with the outcome.
+3. given 1 and 2, the way forward for machine learning in political science is more complex, raw and unstructured data like audio, video, text and images.

 ## 1. Machine Learning and Prediction